-The Common Agenda serves as a shared guide for stakeholders working on a wide array of activities required for the introduction of the dapivirine vaginal ring.
-It will keep stakeholders informed and engaged in a coordinated, efficient and transparent planning process for introduction and scale-up.
-The Common Agenda will also streamline and accelerate collective efforts.
+The Common Agenda serves as a shared guide for stakeholders working on a wide array of activities required for the introduction of the monthly dapivirine vaginal ring.
+It will serve as a framework for keeping stakeholders informed and engaged in a coordinated, efficient and transparent planning process for introduction and scale-up.
+The Common Agenda will also help to streamline and accelerate collective efforts.

 The OPTIONS Consortium developed this common agenda in collaboration with the International Partnership for Microbicides (IPM).
 With the Common Agenda, OPTIONS, IPM and USAID/PEPFAR seek to engage and support coordination between partners at the global and national levels in the planning and introduction process for the dapivirine ring.

 Ring Introduction Process: Where we are today

 As of December 2019, the ring is under review by the European Medicines Agency.

 IPM, the dapivirine ring’s developer and regulatory sponsor, is managing the regulatory process and regularly provides updates on the status of filings.

 IPM, Microbicide Trials Network (MTN), AVAC and others have made clinical trial findings and plans for upcoming studies widely available on their websites to support regulatory decision making.